linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 24.05.2023 (announcement BioX)
+- 🎉🚀🔥 Attention BioX community!
+We have a new feature - you can now sign in with your Google account 🙌🏽🎉 Super easy and quick.
+Have you tried it yet?
+Share your experience with us #BioX #GoogleSignIn 🤔 Did it work smoothly for you?

+### 24.05.2023 (announcement BioX)
 - 🎉👀 Our system just got an upgrade!
 BioX now has an integrated Google Safe Browsing API to keep you safe from cyber attacks 🔒💻 How important is online safety to you? #cybersecurity #onlinesafety #internetsecurity 🤔

 ### 24.05.2023 (announcement BioX)